The Future of Mobile Banking Apps

 This has been a feature that’s been rolling out over the last few years and is starting to gain momentum among the large banking institutions.

 You can also set up several mobile banking alerts on your mobile devices to flag any unusual or suspicious activity.

 Dialing a phone number for help is very 2007.
 Now many people prefer to get help through a messenger or on-screen chat.
 That’s where virtual banking assistants come in.

 Think of it like Siri, but for your personal bank account.
 These digital assistants—Ally Assist from Ally, Eno from Capital One, and Erica from Bank of America—all currently can answer questions from consumers about their bank accounts.

 As machine learning becomes stronger, the apps are expected to make the leap to advising customers as well.
 They will probably be able to tell you when you’re likely to spend more than you have and make suggestions on how to cover the spending.

 More Spin-Off Mobile Banking Apps

-One of the more interesting apps in this space is Fifth Third Bank's Momentum.
+One of the more interesting apps in this space is Fifth Third Bank's Dobot.
 This app isn’t bundled into their main banking app but stands alone.
-It automatically moves the change from your purchases (by rounding to the nearest dollar) to pay down a borrower’s student loans.
+It helps you save money by visualizing your goals, then automatically moving money to fund them.

 What's Next for Mobile Banking Apps?